 I’ve never had a green thumb, so I have a hard time pairing things together.
 If you’re the same way, try this tutorial for creating the perfect Winter Porch Pot to adorn your front porch.

 Speaking of burlap, it pairs nicely with poinsettias to create a poinsettia and burlap Christmas theme.
-And if you’re worried about your pets, fake poinsettias look very nice too and are quite affordable.
+These two are perfect to add as part of any front porch Christmas ideas.